davestewart/laravel-sketchpad/package/views/help/setup/livereload.md

-Sketchpad is best when used with Sketchpad Reload, enabling live-reload and live-coding functionality.
+To live-code and live-reload controllers, views and assets, install and run Sketchpad Reload.

-When developing, this allows you to work **almost exclusively** in your IDE, with Sketchpad responding and updating as you save files, rename elements, change add or remove code:
+When developing, this allows you to work **almost exclusively** in your IDE, with Sketchpad responding and updating as you save files, rename elements, change, add or remove code:

 | Element | Event | Action